 For Hawaii families facing foreclosure, the stress can be almost unbearable because of the large dollar amounts usually involved in island properties.
 Worse yet, the foreclosure process can take months or even years, stretching out the pain for longer than anyone wants — or it may come quickly out of nowhere with little time to prepare an exit strategy.

 Fortunately, you have options available to you here in Hawaii — perhaps more options than you realize.
-There are many strategies that help for foreclosure in Oahu; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can move on with your life.
+There are many strategies that help for foreclosure in Hawaii; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can move on with your life.

 In this article, you’ll read about 4 ways that you can avoid foreclosure (there are other ways to avoid foreclosure as well).
 The goal of these strategies is to help you legally and ethically avoid foreclosure while minimizing the frustration you’re facing as well as any long-term financial commitment or burden to you.
 Not all of these strategies will apply in every situation, but you’ll probably be able to find at least one of the four ways that will work for you.